Exabyte-io/made/README.md

 ```

 In which case, you may need to then add the linter edits to your staging, which in the example above, puts the
-file back to identical with upstream, resulting in no staged changes whatsoever.
+file back to identical with the base branch, resulting in no staged changes whatsoever.

 ## Configuring WebStorm for use with Linter